acornamr/acorn-dashboard/inst/acorn/www/markdown/faq.md

 - Base theme is flatly: https://bootswatch.com/flatly/; [CSS](https://bootswatch.com/4/flatly/bootstrap.css)
 - List of BS4 variables: https://github.com/rstudio/bslib/blob/master/inst/lib/bs/scss/_variables.scss

+The dashboard can be made accessible in any language provided with translated elements in a tabular fomat.
 Please contact the ACORN team for more information.

-TODO: provide link to template to modify language.

 ### Clinical and Lab data linkage

-TODO: complete using Paul 'ACORN2 Clinical and Laboratory data linkage.docx'

 ### Enrolment/Error Log